mysterious-coding/base_entranced/README.md

 * Bugfix for renaming causing saber style change.
 * Bugfix for disconnecting in ATST and going invisible.
 * No more SK when already dead.
+* No more weird spec glitch with possessing someone else's body.
 * Bugfix for sentry placed in lift.
 * Allow for many more siege maps/classes on server.
 * Security/crash fixes.